-Inside the villa, the art, design and travel focused library nourishes your intellect, while a playroom behind awakens the inner child.
+Inside the villa, the art, design and travel focused library nourishes your intellect, while the playroom behind awakens the inner child.

-Dining at Villa La Coste entitles the staying guests to a healthful, delicious breakfast served in the lobby cafe or laid in your room on a glass table by Jean Nouvel topped with a polished stainless-steel sculpture by Tom Shannon (the artists behind the “Drop”).
-Local dairy, creative assortment of breads – I love that loaf with figs, incredible house jams with slivers of oranges and chunks of peaches, Bordier butter (!), daily smoothies served with custom-made eco bamboo straws, poached, scrambled or eggs Benedict, all prepared with the greatest care.
+Dining at Villa La Coste entitles the staying guests to a healthful, delicious breakfast served in the lobby cafe or laid in your room on a glass table by Jean Nouvel.
+Topped either with a polished stainless-steel sculpture by Tom Shannon (the artists behind the “Drop”) or another unique oeuvre, perhaps a Damien Hirst print.
+Local dairy, creative assortment of breads – I love that loaf with figs, incredible house jams with slivers of oranges and chunks of peaches, daily smoothies served with custom-made eco bamboo straws, poached, scrambled or eggs Benedict, even gluten-free pancakes, all prepared with the greatest care.
 The minibar’s almonds and daily refreshed fruit basket make for ideal, balancing snacks.
-In chocolate-coated almonds and estate wines are ripe for the indulgent moments.
+In chocolate-coated almonds and the estate wines in the room are ripe for the indulgent moments.

-The generous Sunday brunch buffet at the Mediterranean restaurant heaves with an excellent salmon and seasonal vegetables straight from the chefs’ organic garden (green beans, asparagus, radishes et al. in spring).
-Indulgence is encouraged with champagne, foie gras, cold cuts, freshly baked cakes, an intriguing French cheese selection (I had to taste them all), even a roast.
-The restaurant is no longer helmed by the Marseille three Michelin chef Gérald Passédat, but the original team serves a decent French cuisine.
-The wine cellar is pretty good and international.
-A wonder teases tastebuds just a short Jeep ride on the property, where Francis Mallmann’s Patagonian fire cuisine rock and rolls any palate in a casual in and outdoor setup.
+The restaurant is no longer helmed by the Marseille’s three Michelin chef Gérald Passédat, but the original team serves a decent French cuisine overseen conceptually by another starred chef Helene Darozze.
+The wine cellar is international.
+A fire pit teases tastebuds just a short jeep ride on the property, where Francis Mallmann’s Patagonian fire cuisine rock and rolls any palate in a casual in and outdoor setup.
 Even vegetarians and vegans find some superb plates in Mallmann’s Argentina meets Provencal cuisine.
-Way beyond the Miami superficiality and I dare to say better than his 1881 restaurant in Mendoza where I dined almost a decade ago.
+Unlike his Miami branch at the Faena superficiality and I dare to say better than his 1881 restaurant in Mendoza where I dined over a decade ago.

 I will return, hopefully to my favourite suite where the pines seclude me behind the desired inches of privacy set apart from the public field of art.
-The olive tree planted just behind the bathroom window soothes you as you bathe in the extra large marble bath.
+An olive tree planted just behind the bathroom window soothes you as you bathe in the extra large egg shaped marble bath.
 Aaah, balance feels so good!